Mundial (album)

 Mundial ('Worldwide') is the sixth studio album and tenth overall by Puerto Rican rapper Daddy Yankee through El Cartel Records and Sony Music Latin released on April 27, 2010.
-The album was supported by five official singles: "Grito Mundial", "Descontrol", "El Mejor De Todos Los Tiempos", "La Despedida" and "La Señal".
+The album was supported by three official singles: "Grito Mundial", "Descontrol" and "La Despedida".
 The production explores different music genres than his previous records such as merengue, dance pop and Latin Pop along with reggaeton.
 It explores lyrics and themes such as romance, sex, money and fame while the main focus is to capture music vibes of the streets of different countries globally.
 The album was entirely produced by Los de la Nazza and Diesel.

 The album was his fifth album the debut at the top of US Billboard Top Latin Albums and peaked there for four consecutive weeks.
 Also, it peaked at 29 in Billboard 200 and charted in Ecuador, Chile, Venezuela, Uruguay and Mexico as well.
 The lead single Grito Mundial was intended to be 2010 FIFA World Coup official song, but those plans were later scrapped.
 Despite this, the track was chosen for World Cup TV campaigns on Telefutura and ESPN in the United States and on Azteca in Mexico.